PSU-Population-Research-Center/psu-population-research-center.github.io/docs/socialFactors.md

 ---
-title: Social and Demographic Indicators
+title: Social and Demographic Indicators for Oregon EJI Maping
 layout: home
 ---
 ## Introduction to the Indicators and Data Sources